nullwiz/triochall/README.md

 ```

 By default it's expected to work with the local mailhog instance to mock notification testing.
+At this point, do watch the video to  get more context.
 ## Integrations

 - Amazon SES
   In order yo use SES you need to change the environment variables in the docker image.
-Mainly, "environment" set to "production", but also
+Mainly, "NOTIFICATIONS_ENV" set to "production", but also
-  boto3 will require your credentials, that right now are added to the image environment but would typically come from the secrets manager or injected variables at runtime.
+  boto3 will require your credentials, that right now are added to the compose but would typically come from the secrets manager or injected variables at runtime.
   These credentials are access keys in the AWS IAM console for a user, which you must create.
-- A redis eventpublisher
-  This is used as added as a POC, you can see it being used in the update_order_status_handler().
-  If you subscribe to the pubsub channel, using the redis-cli or the redis insight GUI, you can see the messages posted.
-  In theory, we could consume events/commands from here aswell.
+You must also send validation emails for sender and receiver.